SeedVault/flow/README.md

 	- data: (object, string, number or boolean) Can be any data to be sent to the output.

 - {"$text": [*text*, type*]}:  Send text to the text output for channel to send to the user.
-	- text: (string or array of strings) Text to be sent to the text output.
+	- text: (string or list of strings) Text to be sent to the text output.
 You have access to a powerful template engine compatible with django templates with lots of filters and functions.
-	- type: (string) If you need random outputs or multiple controlled output you can define *text* argument as an array of strings and *type* define the way output is sent: R for random, C for continual order form the first to the last one.
+	- type: (string) If you need random outputs or multiple controlled output you can define *text* argument as a list of strings and *type* define the way output is sent: R for random, C for continual order form the first to the last one.
 RC is a continual order but first randomized to get a more natural output.

 Ex: This shows the use of variable interpolation, functions and filters
 ```